 Charlotte is expected to have 25% appreciation and an extremely strong local economy.
 Many of the economists said Charlotte has incredible growth potential with a new Boeing plant being built and has been off many investors radar up to this point.

 Texas has a great economy anchored by the oil and has industry.
 Exxon is building a 3 billion dollar facility by Houston with 25,000 new jobs expected.
 Houston and Dallas is another area that keeps getting mentioned as a great opportunity for investors.

 What does this data say about where out-of-state investors should be investing?

 The tricky part about choosing a location to invest in is nobody knows what will actually happen.
 Even the smartest economists and investors can’t predict what will happen in specific locations.
 Having said that, the economists, turn-key companies and hedge funds spend a lot of money researching where to invest and what areas will provide the best returns.
 It may not be a bad thing to listen to the experts if you are trying to decide on a great place to invest.
 There are many other great places to invest besides what I listed here.
 I have also heard of great opportunities in Ohio, Milwaukee, Atlanta, Columbia and more.
+Columbia homes for sale are probably the least expensive of the cities on that list.
 I am going to keep investing locally because of the huge advantages I have as an agent and the reduction in costs.